DanielFLopez1620/Python_TopicsAndExamples/CleanPython/m02_pythonic_code/README.md

 Just as a reminder, prefer this approach of properties and avoid to use named methods (```get...``` or ```set...```) to be more Pythonic.

-Now, let's introduce another term the CC08 or better as **command and query separation** which refers simply that a method of an object should eather answer or do something but do not both (so not get/set on the same boat please).
+Now, let's introduce another term the CC08 or better as **command and query separation** which refers simply that a method of an object should either answer or do something but do not both (so not get/set on the same boat please).
 As our aim is to be as concise and short as possible for better abstraction, readable and reusable code.

 ## Iterables obj